 Allegation #2 in the Notice of Hearing is supported by paragraphs 5 to 9 and 19 in the Agreed Statement of Facts.
-The Member admitted to misappropriating property from the Facility when she submitted the false claims through the Facility's Benefit Plan and received non-medical products instead.
-Receiving non-medical products with respect to false benefit claims constitutes misappropriation of property.
+The Member admitted to misappropriating property from the Facility when she submitted false claims through the Facility's Benefit Plan for products she had not received and instead received other products that were not covered by the Benefit Plan.

 Allegation #3 in the Notice of Hearing is supported by paragraphs 5 to 9 and 20 in the Agreed Statement of Facts.
-The Member admitted to falsifying a record relating to her practice when she signed and submitted false claims forms to the Facility's Benefit Plan and certified that the information in the form was true and complete.
-The Member, as an RN employed at the

-Facility, had access to the Benefit Plan by virtue of her employment as a nursing professional and so her actions were related to her practice as a nurse.
-Accordingly, the facts support the allegation that the Member falsified a record relating to her practice and did so in the context of her employment as an RN at the Facility.
+The Member admitted to falsifying a record relating to her practice when she signed and submitted false claim forms to the Facility's Benefit Plan and certified that the information provided was true and complete.
+The Member, as an RN employed at the Facility, had access to the Benefit Plan by virtue of her employment as a nursing professional.
+Accordingly, the facts support the allegation that the Member falsified a record relating to her practice since, when she submitted false claim forms to the Facility's Benefit Plan, she did so in the context of her employment as an RN at the Facility.

-Allegation #4 in the Notice of Hearing is supported by paragraphs 5 to 9 and 21 in the Agreed Statement of Facts.
+Allegation #4 in the Notice of Hearing is supported by paragraphs 4 to 9 and 21 in the Agreed Statement of Facts.
 The Member admitted to signing or issuing, in her professional capacity, a document that she knew or ought to have known contained a false or misleading statement.
-When the Member signed the medical expense claim form that required her to certify "that all goods and services being claimed have been received by me and/or my spouse or dependents" and also to "certify that the information in this form is true and complete", she knew or ought to have known that she was signing a document that contained a false or misleading statement and that it was a false claim under the Facility's Benefit Plan.
+When the Member signed the medical expense claim form that required her to certify that all goods or services were received as claimed and that "the information provided for this claim is true and complete", she knew or ought to have known that she was signing a document that contained a false or misleading statement and that it was a false claim under the Facility's Benefit Plan.
 As noted above, the Member had access to the Facility's Benefit Plan by virtue of her employment as a nursing professional.
 When she signed and submitted claim forms on her behalf, she did so in her capacity as an RN employee of the Facility.
 Accordingly, the facts support the allegation that the Member signed or issued, in her professional capacity, a document that she knew contained a false or misleading statement.

-Allegation # 5 in the Notice of Hearing is supported by paragraphs 5 to 9, 10 to 17 and 22 in the Agreed Statement of Facts.
-The Panel finds that the Member's conduct in submitting false benefit claims was clearly relevant to the practice of nursing and was unprofessional as it demonstrated a serious and persistent disregard for her professional obligations in breaching the Professional Standards and the Ethics Standard.
-The Member personally benefitted from the false claims and was found to have failed to meet her professional obligations of respect, trust and integrity.
+Allegation # 5 in the Notice of Hearing is supported by paragraphs 5 to 9, 11 to 17 and 22 in the Agreed Statement of Facts.
+The Panel finds that the Member's conduct in submitting false benefit claims was clearly relevant to the practice of nursing.
+The Member had access to the benefit plan only by virtue of her practice as a nurse.
+The Member's conduct was unprofessional as it demonstrated a serious and persistent disregard for her professional obligations as set out in the Professional Standards and the Ethics Standard.
+The Member was found to have failed to meet the obligations of respect, trust and integrity of the profession when she submitted and benefitted from false benefit claims.

 The Panel also finds that the Member's conduct was dishonourable.
 It demonstrated an element of dishonesty and deceit through misappropriation from the Facility's Benefit Plan.
-Her actions exhibited an element of moral failing and brings shame to the nursing profession.
-The Member knew or ought to have known that her conduct was unacceptable and fell well below the standards of a professional.
-Of particular concern to the Panel was that the Member shared aspects of her conduct with others.
-The Member's actions do not meet the trust that the public expects of nurses.
+The Member's actions exhibited an element of moral failing and brings shame to the nursing profession.
+The Member knew or ought to have known that her conduct was unacceptable and did not meet the trust the public expects of nurses.